zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Contoso, Ltd. (Contoso) is a new company in an old business.
 Founded in Auckland, NZ, in 2011, they provide a full range of long-term insurance services to help individuals who are under-insured, filling a void their founders saw in the market.
 From the beginning, they grew faster than anticipated and have struggled to cope with rapid growth.
 During their first year alone, they added over 100 new employees to keep up with the demand for their services.
 To manage policies and associated documentation, they use a custom-developed Windows Forms application, called PolicyConnect.
 PolicyConnect uses an on-premises SQL Server 2008 R2 database as its data store, along with a file server on its local area network for storing policy documents.
 That application and its underlying processes for managing policies have become increasingly overloaded.

-Contoso recently started new web and mobile projects to allow policyholders, brokers, and employees to access policy information without requiring a VPN connection into the Contoso network.
+Contoso recently started a new web and mobile projects to allow policyholders, brokers, and employees to access policy information without requiring a VPN connection into the Contoso network.
 The web project is a new .NET Core 2.2 MVC web application, which accesses the PolicyConnect database using REST APIs.
 They eventually intend to share the REST APIs across all their applications, including the mobile app and WinForms version of PolicyConnect.
 They have a prototype of the web application running on-premises and are interested in taking their modernization efforts a step further by hosting the app in the cloud.
 However, they don't know how to take advantage of all the managed services of the cloud since they have no experience with it.
 They would like some direction converting what they have created so far into a more cloud-native application.

 They have not started the development of a mobile app yet.
 Contoso is looking for guidance on how to take a .NET developer-friendly approach to implement the PolicyConnect mobile app on Android and iOS.